DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

     Comparable Display of Specialised Search Rivals – Frequently Asked Questions’, MEMO/14/87, 5 February 2014.

-[^17]: Franklyn and Hyman ‘Review of the Likely Effects’, pp. 10-11.
+[^17]: Franklyn and Hyman, ‘Review of the Likely Effects’, pp. 10-11.

 [^18]: ICOMP Response to Commission’s Announcement on the Google Antitrust
     Case, 5 February 2014,